dbtreasure/zig-bpe/README.md

 - Compute statistics on token pairs
 - Replace top pairs with new indices
 - Expand vocabulary using BPE algorithm
+- Create vocabulary from merges
+- Decode compressed tokens back to original text

 ## File Structure

-- `src/main.zig`: Main implementation of BPE compression and expansion
+- `src/main.zig`: Main implementation of BPE compression, expansion, and decoding
 - `src/constants.zig`: Constants used throughout the project
-- `src/compression.test.zig`: Test cases for compression and expansion functions
+- `src/compression.test.zig`: Comprehensive test cases for all major functions

 ## Running the Project